Assessment of the Gradient Jump Penalisation in Large-Eddy Simulations of Turbulence: Methodology

 \subsubsection{Filter width evaluation}

 All three SGS models aforementioned require a length scale, which is typically related to the filter width, which is based on the grid space if no explicit filter is employed.
 In the SEM community, the right choice of this $\Delta$ has been the cause of a number of discussions, since the field is rendered by piecewise smooth polynomials, the implicitness of the grid filter and the non-equidistant distribution of collocation points.
 However, one could still related $\Delta$ with either the local evaluation related to quadrature points such as the estimation in~\cite{Chatterjee2017} or an element-wise evaluation related to the element size and the polynomial order, such as the estimation based on average element volume shared by each node in~\cite{Ntoukas2025} or based on the maximum node spacing in~\cite{Mukha2024}.
 Since in this work we mainly focused on the effect of GJP coupled with active SGS models instead of a perfect LES, we would adopt those choices for $\Delta$ without further discussion of which one gives a better dissipation property.
+To be more specific, for the TGV case and the turbulent channel flow case, we adopt the average element volume approach as turbulence on all under-resolved directions are homogeneous or developing towards homogeneity and the elements are consequently uniformly distributed; while for the periodic hill case, in contrast, we adopt the local pointwise approach since the under-resolved streamwise direction is heterogeneous due to the domain geometry.